The divorce process

 How a divorce lawyer can help

-While the divorce process is different for all parties, most divorces start with each party obtaining legal counsel or agreeing to attend mediation or arbitration without divorce lawyers.
+While the divorce process is different for all parties, most divorces start with each party obtaining legal counsel or agreeing to attend mediation or arbitration without the intervention of any Calgary family law and divorce lawyers.
 In most cases, a file begins with an exchange of basic financial information or disclosure.

 A large part of the divorce process is gathering financial information about each party, to ensure that the divorce process is fair.
-The disclosure process is to meant to provide an overall picture of the income, real and personal property of the parties so that issues regarding support and division of assets and liabilities can be resolved, this is where divorce lawyers can really help.
+The disclosure process is meant to provide an overall picture of the income, real and personal property of the parties so that issues regarding support and division of assets and liabilities can be resolved – this is where divorce law services in Calgary can really help.

-In order to be legally divorced in Alberta, you need to meet certain requirements.
+In order to be legally divorced in Alberta, you must meet certain requirements:

 - You and/or your spouse must have been an ordinary resident in Alberta for at least one year.